birdscanflywhycanti/Kinect-Scanner-Public/README.md

-# X-Box Kinect 3D Romm scanner written in C++ with OpenGL
+# X-Box Kinect 3D Room scanner written in C++ with OpenGL

 # Link to video:
 https://youtu.be/sHo4lMAl32g